 (photo courtesy of Deadspin)

 I’ll be honest, I can’t stand the “blame the refs” fan and I know many of you agree with me on that.
 That fan thinks every call that goes for your team was the right one and every one that goes against is the wrong one.
 And above all else, it’s probably a conspiracy to screw your team.
-For those who listen to the radio show, you heard Chester argue that Vegas paid off the refs against Wisconsin.
 Certainly, we have a sliver of fans that act that way in UK world, but every fanbase does.
 Look at UL fans.
-They continue, to this day, to claim the officials screwed them out of the game against UK in the Sweet 16 in 2014.
+They continue, to this day, to claim the officials screwed them out of the game against UK in the Sweet 16.
 It’s quite annoying because it ignores that refs have about a 20% impact in my opinion on a game in the long run.

 The point is this: refs are an easy target and sometimes they deserve to be.
 The quality of officiating has gone down over the last 5-10 years at both the college and pro level.
 But just because that is the case doesn’t mean that officials decide who wins and loses games.
 They don’t.
 Their decisions are not always right, but the actions of the players still are the main impact on a game.
 Officials are rarely the cause for a guy to shoot 1-10 or why a team allows an opponent to score 45 points.

 I think officials have around a 20% impact on a game.
 Does putting a guy into foul trouble impact a game?
+Sure.
+But that also assumes that each foul the official called was wrong.
+Normally, most fouls officials call are correct.
 Timing is a consideration on many of these calls too.
 But at the end of the day, a player has 4 times the impact on a game than an official in most cases.
 And I always wish that the sliver of fans who think refs have it out for them could see the bigger picture of things and recognize that sometimes it their guy and not the guy in the stripped shirt that makes the most impact.

 What say you?
 Do refs actually have a direct effect on the outcome of the game or do they just play a small role in what truly goes on?
 I say 20% impact.
 Too much or too little?